Skip to main content

 WXAPP-WEB-ShowMess

-├── README.md // Project introduction document
+├── README.md // Project Introduction Document

 ├── cloudbaserc.json // Cloud Development configuration file

-├── cloudfunctions // Cloud Functions directory
+├── cloudfunctions // cloud function directory

 ├── miniprogram // Mini Program directory